joupoes123/Cops-and-Robbers/docs/README.md

 ### Common Issues

 1. **Inventory Not Opening**:
-   - Ensure the `I` key is not bound to another resource
+   - Ensure the `M` key is not bound to another resource
    - Check server console for NUI errors
    - Verify `html/` folder exists with all UI files